 - Sometimes that stuff will be hard!
 This is not a message you’re going to generally pick up in today’s culture, but we need to practice virtue in little ways now so we can be ready to do it in greater ways later.

-The entire lesson is contained in the story book, but as you’re planning be sure to start with the suggestions for parents on the first page.
+The entire lesson is contained in the story book, but as you’re planning be sure to start with the suggestions for parents on the front cover.
 They’ll add a practical and hands-on touch to the lesson.

 First of all, it’s important to remember that the New Testament lies hidden in the Old and the Old Testament is unveiled in the New, which is a much more poetic way of saying, “It’s all about Jesus!”
 God’s plan of salvation didn’t just start on Christmas.
 He spent generations preparing a group of people and putting all the pieces into place before the birth of the Messiah.